Fisher Athletic F.C.: Final seasons

 The 1999–2000 season saw the club win the Southern League Eastern Division.
 However Fisher's success was short-lived, as after just one season in the Southern League Premier Division they were relegated back into the Eastern Division, where in the following season they finished 6th.

-The following two season saw mid-table finishes, with Wayne Burnett taking over the managerial hotseat in February 2004.
+The following two season saw mid-table finishes, with Wayne Burnett taking over as manager in February 2004.
 Off the field planning permission was granted for a major redevelopment of the Surrey Docks Stadium and new chairman Sami Muduroglu signalled his intentions with a raft of top signings to push Fisher back towards the heady heights of the Conference and this paid instant dividends in 2004-5 with the Southern League Division One East title and the London Senior Cup.
 The 'Fish' were promoted to the Isthmian League Premier Division for the 2005–06 season.

 Wayne Burnett resigned as manager for personal reasons on 21 November 2005.
 Under Justin Edinburgh Fisher finished third in the Isthmian League Premier Division that season, in addition to winning the Isthmian League Cup and London Senior Cup, and beat Hampton & Richmond Borough 3–0 in the play-off final to win promotion to Conference South.

 The 2006–07 season saw the club finish in 10th place in the Conference South under Edinburgh.
-Wayne Burnett returned to the club in the summer of 2007, and assembled a supremely talented squad.
-The Fish played superb attacking football in 2007–08, but ended up finishing 4th, and losing to Hampton & Richmond Borough in the play-offs, the side they had beaten to win promotion two years before.
+Wayne Burnett returned to the club in the summer of 2007, and assembled a talented squad.
+They played superb attacking football in 2007–08, but ended up finishing 4th, and losing to Hampton & Richmond Borough in the play-offs, the side they had beaten to win promotion two years before.

 The summer of 2008 saw a player exodus, with six of the previous season's squad moving to Football League clubs.
 The club's financial difficulties came to a head in the 2008–09 season, as massive debts were found to be piling up.
 The club stopped paying players in November 2008, then a winding-up order for unpaid income tax issued by the High Court was, on 13 March 2009, adjourned for 49 days until 22 April, and then adjourned for a further 21 days to 13 May 2009.

 On 18 February 2009, the club claimed to have made history when turnstile operator Donna Powell became one of the first females to manage a male football club in Britain, having raised £250 for the ailing club, although she was unable to prevent Fisher losing 2–1 to Eastleigh.
 However, she was not actually a manager in the true sense of the term, just a publicity stunt, as Dave Mehmet was never actually relieved of the position.
 Droylsden had become the first British men's football club to play matches under a female manager following a disagreement between manager Dave Pace and the Manchester F.A. in 2000.
 This result came during a run of sixteen consecutive league defeats between 19 November and 9 March, which saw the club eventually relegated on 28 March.